Introduction

 In this circuit Diagram, I will show the Proper Pin where I connected the All Sensor and modules with an Arduino Nano microcontroller.

-• Connect the analogue output pin (A0) of the Flex Sensor to the A0 pin of the Arduino.
+- Connect the analog output pin (A0) of the Flex Sensor to the A0 pin of the Arduino.

 Source Code